 The Group does not have a formal internal audit function but performs targeted reviews and visits to operations by the head office team and professional advisors.
 The results of these reviews are communicated back to the Audit Committee.
-This approach is considered appropriate and proportionate given the extensive work performed by the external auditors.
+This approach is considered appropriate and proportionate for the size of the organisation.